- Academic Programs

 Welcome to the Department of Computer Science.

 The Department of Computer Science offers a discipline that focuses on the complete software development process including design, programming and testing.
-The University of Dayton was one of the first schools in the country to develop an undergraduate program in Computer Science, in 1961.
+In 1961, the University of Dayton became one of the first schools in the country to develop an undergraduate program in Computer Science.
 The department offers a Master degree in Computer Science and two programs leading to the Bachelor of Science degree: Computer Science and Computer Information Systems.

 Our students are hired by companies such as Procter & Gamble, AT&T Communications, CompuServe, Dayton Power & Light, Eastman Kodak, General Electric, Mead Corporation, NASA Space Flight Center, NCR, Standard Register, Wright-Patterson Air Force Base, LexisNexis, and many others.

 Find the academic program that is right for you.

 Computer science is the study of software, algorithms and their implementation in programs.
 The Department of Computer Science offers two programs of study leading to the Bachelor of Science degree.
 Computer science emphasizes the general usage and theory of computing and computers in systems and applications areas.
 Computer information systems provides more of an emphasis on the applications of the computer to problems in business and industry.

 Two programs are offered within the computer science department, both leading to Bachelor of Science degrees: computer science (CPS) and computer information systems (CIS).
 The main differences between the two are varying requirements in mathematics, science and applications areas.